Barclay–Vesey Building: Critical reception

 The Barclay–Vesey Building received much positive acclaim when it was completed.
 New York Telephone dubbed the headquarters "a symbol of service and progress", while Mumford said that the design "expresses the achievements of contemporary American architecture...better than any other skyscraper I have seen."
-Joseph Pennell called the Barclay–Vesey Building "the most impressive modern building in the world", and Talbot Hamlin predicted it would be "a monument of American progress in architecture."
+Joseph Pennell called the building "the most impressive modern building in the world", and Talbot Hamlin predicted it would be "a monument of American progress in architecture."
 The New York Herald, New York Tribune wrote: "The architects deserve our thanks for their trust in the fundamental qualities of design."
 The building was on the frontispiece of the English version of Toward an Architecture by Le Corbusier, such was its stature.
 These favorable reviews have continued through the 21st century: the 2009 Guide to New York City Landmarks described the building as "one of the most significant structures in skyscraper design".

 The design received awards from civic groups as well.
 In February 1927, the Architectural League of New York awarded Walker a gold medal of honor for the design, lauding its "quality of excellence" and saying that "A result has been achieved expressive of a high degree of skill and good taste in both general mass and in interesting detail."
 That October, the Broadway Association gave the New York Telephone Company an award for the Barclay–Vesey Building, calling it a "contribution to civic advancement."

 Praise also focused on specific elements of the Barclay–Vesey Building.
 The architect Harvey Wiley Corbett said that the ornamental program was "straightforward and appropriate and eminently right".
-Mumford wrote that the Barclay–Vesey Building was "perhaps the first large structure" besides Chicago's Auditorium Building to "carry through with a significant scheme of decoration", in particular praising the lobby as "a gay efflorescence of remarkably good decoration".
+Mumford wrote that the building was "perhaps the first large structure" besides Chicago's Auditorium Building to "carry through with a significant scheme of decoration", in particular praising the lobby as "a gay efflorescence of remarkably good decoration".
 Similarly, Hamlin wrote that the lobby "proves that as beautiful a richness of color and form can be obtained freely and non-stylistically as in any of the historical styles".
-Following the September 11 attacks, Verizon's corporate-real-estate manager praised the Verizon Building's resilience, referring to the building as a "tank".
+Following the September 11 attacks, Verizon's corporate-real-estate manager praised the Barclay–Vesey Building's resilience, referring to the building as a "tank".

 Some parts of the design were also criticized.
 In 1991, New York Times architectural writer Phillip Lopate stated that "the corporate publicity aspects of the Barclay–Vesey lobby seem, by today's standards, overdone and kitschy" compared to Walker's later 60 Hudson Street commission, which was austere.
 Mumford, who largely liked the design, found the base–tower transition and the building's general shape to be an "annoying defect", believing that Walker could have designed the massing more creatively.